-Work practice controls eliminate/reduce exposure through safe practices.
+Administrative controls also eliminate/reduce exposure through safe work practices.
 Following safe procedures while operating production and control equipment, good housekeeping, and safe practices like not eating, drinking, or smoking in regulated areas are all good examples of work practice controls.

 Personal Protective Equipment (PPE) eliminates/reduces exposure through personal barriers.
 This strategy is generally used in conjunction with the other strategies to reduce exposure.
 When effective elimination, substitution and engineering controls are not feasible, appropriate PPE such as gloves, safety goggles, helmets, safety shoes, and protective clothing may be required.
 To be effective PPE must be individually selected, properly fitted and periodically refitted, conscientiously and properly worn, regularly maintained, and replaced as necessary.

 It's important to note that administrative/work practices controls and personal protective equipment are the primary control strategies used by IHs to control exposure to health hazards in the workplace.

 Indoor air quality (IAQ) refers to the presence or absence of air pollutants in buildings.
 There are many sources of indoor air pollutants.
 Indications of potential health effects due to poor indoor air quality include: